Posted August 21st, 2019

 Today our team was joined by an ambassador from our ‘home’ university TU Delft: Martijn Wijsman, studying Industrial Design Engineering.
 He is already very familiar with our formula, inspired by it because it might boost radical engineering solutions that help beat climate change.
-Martijn is very much motivated to join Cool Down The Planet and to help unroll our platform.
-This means: help us find suitable subjects for video projects in his country.
+Martijn is very much motivated to join Cool Down The Planet and to help unroll our video platform.
+This means: help us find suitable subjects to be featured in his country.
 But first we asked him to answer some questions.

 Martijn, can you introduce yourself?